 This is being developed by a gaming company that has already developed several games so they may already have a composer or somebody working on their audio, but with a niche project like this, they will need niche help too.

 Now you have to find the founder/CEO or whoever is in charge.
 Always start at the top (first rule of “sales”) and sell yourself to them.

 Tell them why you are the perfect person to create music for their project.

-Remember these people are so passionate about something they are raising money through a crowdfunding camping, so you cannot directly just sell them your services.
+Remember these people are so passionate about something, they are raising money through a crowdfunding camping.
+You cannot directly just sell them your services.

 You need to present yourself and your work in a way that speaks to their shared values.